 1. Awarding institution/body University of Worcester 2.
 Teaching institution University of Worcester 3.
 Programme accredited by Solicitors Regulation Authority & Bar Standards Board 4.
 Final award LLB 5.
 Programme title LLB (Hons) Law 6.
 Pathways available Single 7.
 Mode and/or site of delivery Standard Taught Programme 8.
 Mode of attendance Full Time & Part Time 9.
 UCAS Code M100 10.
 Subject Benchmark statement and/or professional body statement The programme outcomes are referenced to the QAA benchmark statements for Law (2015).
 Additionally, curriculum design has been informed by the findings of the Legal Education and Training Review (2013).
 The Programme is a Qualifying Law Degree and meets the requirements of the Joint Statement issued by the Law Society and the General Council of the Bar on the completion of the academic stage of training.
-11. Date of Programme Specification preparation/ revision November 2015 January 2016 - Section 20 amended to clarify requirements for a non-qualifying degree.
+11. Date of Programme Specification preparation/ revision November 2015.
+January 2016 - Section 20 amended to clarify requirements for a non-qualifying degree.
 September 2016 - Level 6 module codes updated.
-August 2017 - AQU amendments.
-August 2019 - LLBL2007 and LLBL3014 added.
+August 2017 - AQU amendments August 2018 - AQU amendments December 2018 - LLBL2006 withdrawn and AQU amendments August 2019 - AQU amendments to Section 19.
+LLBL2007 and LLBL3014 added.
 LLBL2006, LLBL3008 and LLBL3009 withdrawn.
+November 2019 - New module added LLBL2010.
+LLBL2004 withdrawn.
+January 2021 - New module added LLBL3015.